What Causes Cocaine Withdrawal?

 Reach out to a treatment provider for free today.

 Make a Call (855) 826-4464

 - OR -

 The most difficult withdrawal symptoms to overcoming cocaine addiction are anxiety, depression and cravings.

-There are currently no approved medications to treat symptoms of withdrawal from cocaine.
-However, there are medications that can be prescribed to help alleviate the withdrawal symptoms of cocaine.
-This is especially true for depression and anxiety.
+There are medications that can be prescribed to help alleviate the withdrawal symptoms like depression and anxiety.
 Community groups and psychotherapy are often effective in beating cocaine addiction.